How to get Vehicle Back after Repossession

 There are a few ways to get your vehicle back after a repossession:

-1. Lender agrees to voluntarily return the car
+1. Lender agrees to voluntarily return the automotive.

-If your car was illegally repossessed, many lenders will voluntarily return the car.
+If your car was illegally repossessed, many lenders will voluntarily return the vehicle.

 Contact the lender to find out how much money you need to pay to "reinstate" the vehicle loan.
 Depending on how far behind you were at the time of repossession, this could be a large sum of money.
 Generally the amount will be all of the past-due payments, plus the prepayment of the upcoming payments.
 And you'll also have to pay the costs associated with the repossession.